-- Implementation and review of our Inclusion Policy, SEND policy, Intimate Care Policy, Supporting Pupils with Medical needs Policy and our Access Plan; - Reporting, responding to and monitoring all racist incidents; - Our Behaviour for Learning, Positive Handling and Anti-bullying Policies ensure that all children are treated with dignity, feel safe at school and addresses any prejudicial behaviours; - Regularly reviewing curriculum design to ensure that it reflects current guidance i.e Guidance 2020 DFE Relationship and Sex Education, is entrenched in spiritual, moral, social and cultural learning opportunities, which meet the needs and interests of all learners; that it provides opportunities to understand human rights and fundamental British Values; - Teaching is of the highest quality to ensure children reach their potential and all pupils are given equal entitlement to success; - Tracking pupil progress to ensure that all children make expected or better progress from their starting points, and intervening when necessary to diminish any gaps; - Ensuring that all pupils have the opportunity to access extra-curricular provision; - Listening to and monitoring views and experiences of pupils and adults to evaluate the effectiveness of our policies and procedures;
+- Implementation and review of our Inclusion Policy, SEND Policy, Intimate Care Policy, Supporting Pupils with Medical needs Policy and our Access Plan; - Reporting, responding to and monitoring all racist incidents; - Our Behaviour for Learning, Positive Handling and Anti-bullying Policies ensure that all children are treated with dignity, feel safe at school and address any prejudicial behaviours; - Regularly reviewing curriculum design to ensure that it reflects current guidance i.e. Guidance 2020 DFE Relationship and Sex Education is taught within our PSHE curriculum, spiritual, moral, social and cultural learning opportunities are interwoven throughout the subjects taught, meeting the needs and interests of all learners; it provides opportunities to understand human rights and fundamental British Values, which are reinforced through assemblies, circle time, pupil forums and school councils, and through awareness and response to current affairs; - Teaching is of the highest quality to ensure children reach their potential and all pupils are given equal entitlement to success; - Tracking pupil progress to ensure that all children make expected or better progress from their starting points, and intervening when necessary to diminish any gaps; - Ensuring that all pupils can access extra-curricular provision; and - Regularly listening to and monitoring views and experiences of pupils and adults to evaluate the effectiveness of our policies and procedures.

-The Trust ensures that all appointment panels give due regard to this policy so that no one is discriminated against when it comes to employment, promotion or training opportunities.
+The Trust ensures that all appointment panels give due regard to this policy so that no one is discriminated against when it comes to employment, promotion, career development, or training opportunities.